openforis/sepal-doc/docs/source/cli/ofgt.rst

  18311 12510 9783 7020 5022 3874 3116 2294 1647 1193 848 632 408 284 185 163 134 72 73 41 16 11 8 10 4 5 7 10 4 6 2 2 0 2 1230122210101111011311012100020
  121010
-  2. oft-his with option -hr for readability (one line per band 2.1 Lets run a oft-his with Input: landsat t1.tif, Ouptut: histogram hr.txt, again, the maximum input value to 255 oft−his −i landsat t1.tif −o histogram−hr.txt −hr head histogram−hr . txt Extraction of histogram hr.txt- output is 7 lines (for each band one), which makes it more readable User Manual 124
+  2. oft-his with option -hr for readability (one line per band 2.1 Lets run a oft-his with Input: :code:`landsat_t1.tif`, Ouptut: histogram hr.txt, again, the maximum input value to 255 oft−his −i landsat_t1.tif −o histogram−hr.txt −hr head histogram−hr . txt Extraction of histogram hr.txt- output is 7 lines (for each band one), which makes it more readable User Manual 124
              1 10500000 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 0 0 0 0 0 0 1 1 2 1 1 4 2 3 5 2 5 8 7 5 176 1576 12371 114959 758774 1773981 2035039 1918290 1222961 558651 332962 287434 320286